Dream Destinations: For 2014 Summer Golf Travel

 The Scottish Highlands

 For years, American golfers visiting Scotland would concentrate on the East Coast with St Andrews and Edinburgh, or on the West Coast with Turnberry and Royal Troon.
 Great destinations, but too few of us Yanks have explored the beautiful Highlands up north.
+There is plenty of things one could do, including getting luxury whisky tours, as Scotland is where whisky originates from.

 With the recent addition of the great — and I mean great — links courses at Castle Stuart and Trump International, the Highlands is now a bucket list golf destination of its own.
 I recommend you base yourself in the Inverness area for part of a week and play Royal Dornoch, Nairn and Castle Stuart.
 Then drive over to Aberdeen, playing Cruden Bay en route, with Trump International Scotland and Royal Aberdeen nearby the city.